tacman/mcp-server-bundle/README.md

 ### JSON-RPC Method Handlers

 The bundle provides a robust system for handling JSON-RPC requests.

-Two requests handlers are bundled by default:
+By default, it includes three essential method handlers:

+#### Built-in Method Handlers

+1. **`initialize`**
+   - Called when a client first connects to the server
+   - Returns server information and capabilities
+   - Essential for client-server handshake

+2. **`tools/list`**
-- `ListToolsMethodHandler`: Lists all available tools (`tools/list`)
+   - Lists all available tools on the server
+   - Returns tool metadata including names, descriptions, and input schemas
+   - Used by clients to discover available tools

+3. **`tools/call`**
+   - Executes a specific tool
-- `ToolMethodHandler`: Handles tool execution requests (`tools/call`)
+   - Handles input validation and tool execution
+   - Returns the tool's response

+These methods are automatically registered and handled by the bundle.
+You don't need to implement them yourself.

-#### Creating a custom Method Handler
+#### Creating Custom Method Handlers

+You can create your own JSON-RPC method handlers for additional functionality:

-1. Create a new class that extends the `MethodHandlerInterface`
+1. Create a new class that implements the `MethodHandlerInterface`
 2. Use the `#[AsMethodHandler]` attribute to register your handler

 Example: